ethersphere/swarm-guide/contents/usage.rst

   ./bzzup /path/to/file/or/directory

 By default bzzup assumes that you are running your own swarm node with a local http proxy on the default port (8500).
-See :ref:`Running a node` to learn how to run a local node.
+See :ref:`Running the swarm client` to learn how to run a local node.
 It is possible to specify alternative proxy endpoints with the ``--bzzapi`` option.

 You can use one of the public gateways as a proxy, in which case you can upload to swarm without even running a node.